basham/swit-workshop-impact/slides.md

 Collaborate realtime to make impact maps during this workshop

 Notes:
-First, I want to give you another example of an impact map.
-This is one that I used to decide this part of the workshop.
-I've set a goal that we "collaborate realtime to make impact maps during this workshop."
+I want you all to come out of this workshop not just with knowledge about impact maps, but with some practice making them.
+So, I set a goal that we "collaborate realtime to make impact maps during this workshop."
+Then I made an impact map from it.
+Let's walk through process.